chindit/server-tools/README.md

 - logPrefix : prefix used for logs in Systemd.
 Change it if you want.

+- mirrorDirectory : path to the mirror in local.
+This path **MUST** end with a trailing slash and must contain both *lastsync* and *lastupdate* files.

 # serverStatus
 Check overall status of running services